The Most Comprehensive Guide to Google Ads Marketing for SaaS

 Meaning there is a finite supply.

-Break it down even further to what is called “high intent traffic,” and that pool of supply gets even smaller.
+Break it down to “high intent traffic,” and that supply pool gets even smaller.

 In case you are unfamiliar with the term high intent, it essentially means searches that are precisely what your SaaS company offers, for example, “CRM Software.”